 During a race, a rider may be instructed to complete the Long Lap Penalty procedure.
-The rider must ride through the pre-defined route, usually painted on an asphalt runoff area.
+The rider must ride through the pre-defined route, which is on an unpainted asphalt runoff area defined by white lines on either side.

-The penalty will be communicated via dashboard signals (where possible) and a board displayed for the rider at the finish line or other pre-defined area.
+The penalty will be communicated via dashboard signals (where possible) and a board displayed for the rider at the start/finish line or other pre-defined area.

-If the rider does not comply after the board has been presented 5 times the rider will be penalised with a 2X Long Lap penalty or other penalty as decided by the FIM WSBK Stewards.
+If the rider does not comply after the board has been presented 3 times the rider will be penalised with a 2X Long Lap penalty or other penalty as decided by the FIM WSBK Stewards.

-In the case of a 2X Long Lap Penalty being given, these 2 long laps must be completed within 6 laps of the penalty notification.
+In the case of a 2X Long Lap Penalty being given, these 2 long laps must be completed within 5 laps of the penalty notification.

-If the rider does not complete this 2X Long Lap Penalty after the board has been presented 6 times, he will be penalised with a pit lane ride through (or other penalty as decided by the FIM WSBK Stewards).
+If the rider does not complete this 2X Long Lap Penalty after the board (or dashboard message) has been presented 5 times, he/she will be penalised with a pit lane ride through (or other penalty as decided by the FIM WSBK Stewards).